MetaMask/metamask-docs/docs/guide/snaps-concepts.md

 ### Example of private key derivation

-As an example, if you're trying to derive Dogecoin keys:
+As an example, to derive Dogecoin keys:

 1. Dogecoin uses the BIP-44 scheme so we'll be using [`snap_getBip44Entropy`].
 2. Dogecoin has coin type `3`, so our manifest file will have the following: